• Skip to primary navigation

 1. For the best texture, slice your onions as thinly as possible.

-2. For a well-balanced brine, make sure the sugar and salt are fully dissolved before pouring over the onions.
+2. For a well-balanced brine, ensure the sugar and salt fully dissolve before pouring over the onions.

 3. The onions will gradually lose their red color, and the brine will take on a lovely pink hue after about 24 hours.

 • Submerging the onions in the brine is crucial.
 The vinegar acts as a preservative and inhibits the growth of harmful bacteria.
-And secondly, if they’re not submerged they won’t fully absorb the flavor of the brine.
+Secondly, if they’re not submerged, they won’t fully absorb the brine’s flavor.

-• Make sure to store your pickled onions in a tightly sealed container in the fridge.
+• Store your pickled onions in a tightly sealed container in the fridge.
 They should keep well for about two weeks.

 A Note On Botulism

 Botulism is a rare but serious illness caused by bacteria that can sometimes be found in improperly preserved or canned foods.
 That being said, the risk of botulism from homemade pickled onions is extremely low.
-The high acidity of the vinegar in the pickling brine creates an environment that is inhospitable to the bacteria that causes botulism.
-As long as your onions are submerged in the brine and sealed tightly in the fridge, they should be safe to eat within the recommended time frame (2 weeks).
+The vinegar’s high acidity in the pickling brine creates an inhospitable environment for the bacteria that causes botulism.
+If your onions are submerged in the brine and sealed tightly in the fridge, they should be safe to eat within the recommended time frame (2 weeks).

 Did you make these easy pickled onions?
 Please rate the recipe and tell me how it went in the comments below.
 Also, stay in touch with me on Instagram, Facebook, and Pinterest to see more delicious food and recipes!